runely/update-renovate-config/README.md

 ## ToDo

-- Implement functionallity to fetch all your repos automatically
+- Implement functionallity to fetch all your repos automatically (handling pagination)